open-contracting/standard/docs/getting_started/change_history.md

 Compiled releases can be useful for many scenarios.
 But users may need the full history to answer other questions.
 For example, how many amends there are for a tender's value.

 </div>

-#### Embedding or linking Releases

-Records contain the history of a contracting process as a group of releases.
-A record may have embedded releases, or a list of URLs to the releases.

-See the [Record reference](../schema/records_reference/) for more details.

 #### Packaging